IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 What are the benefits of membership in the IO-Link Community?

-- Use of the official ‘IO-Link’ brand and logo (subject to compliance with the specifications)
+- Use of the official ‘IO-Link’ brand and logo (when complying with the specifications)

 - Full access to all IO-Link specifications